rabbitmq/rabbitmq-tutorials/php/README.md

-# PHP code for RabbitMQ tutorial #
+# PHP code for RabbitMQ tutorials

-Here you can find a PHP code examples from [RabbitMQ tutorials](http://www.rabbitmq.com/getstarted.html).
+Here you can find PHP code examples from [RabbitMQ tutorials](http://www.rabbitmq.com/getstarted.html).

-## Requirements ##
+To successfully use the examples you will need a running RabbitMQ server.

-To run the examples you need a running RabbitMQ server.
+## Requirements

 Additionally you need `PHP 5.3` and `php-amqplib`.
 To get these dependencies on Ubuntu type: